How Big is a Golf Cart Garage? (Save a Few Bucks)

 Be familiar with them and how they can affect your construction project.
 These laws will differ from place to place, so contact your county, local municipal clerk’s office, or similar governing body to see which laws and codes apply to your property.

 Give them an idea as to what you wish to build and where.
-Getting permission may seem like a boring and tedious process, but necessary if you want your new golf cart garage to be legal.
+Getting permission may seem boring and tedious, but necessary if you want your new golf cart garage to be legal.

 Some details that you may need to give include: